 Hypothyroidism results in a reduction in the body’s metabolic rate.
 It is characterised by:

 - Cold peripheries with pale and dry coarse skin

-- Eczema craquelé – a form of dermatitis in which there is crazy paving splitting of the skin surface
+- Eczema craquelé – a form of dermatitis in which there is a crazy paving splitting of the skin surface

 - Sparse and brittle hair, which comes out in handfuls

 - Loss of hair in the outer third of eyebrows